Leuchtfeuer/auth0-for-mautic/README.md

 ```

 ## Update from Mautic 2.x.x to Mautic 3.x.x
-When Updating the Plugin, you have to make sure to change the Callback-URL(s) in Auth0.
+When updating the plugin, please make sure to change the callback URL from `../s/sso_login/Auth0Auth` to `../s/sso_login/Auth0` in your Auth0 application settings.

-The new Callback-URLs end in `.../s/sso_login/Auth0` instead of `.../s/sso_login/Auth0Auth`